CyanCaynRoblox/sponsorship-portal-source/README.md

 We are going to use internal CSS and HTML, although inline may be usable too.

 # Credits
-Most pages from this site will be inspired by LabelRadar's site structure.
-[Visit LabelRadar](labelradar.com)
+Most pages from this site will be inspired by LabelRadar's site structure. (labelradar.com)